-“These students are an inspiration,” said Mary Miller, the official host of the 53rd National JSHS and them Deputy Assistant Secretary of the Army for Research and Technology.
+“These students are an inspiration,” said Mary Miller, the official host of the 53rd National JSHS and them Deputy Assistant Secretary of the U.S. Army for Research and Technology.
 “Their drive to ask questions, to let their minds go beyond the accepted answers and willingness to challenge ideas when all around them just want to agree is a testament to the youth of America and our bright future.
 They understand that research is about asking questions and questioning the answers.
 It is looking at how things are done now and wondering if there is another or even better way.
 Every student here, along with many that didn’t make it this far in the competition, has made a difference in the world they will live in – the world we live in.
 They remind us that there is so much left to learn, so much left to explore and discover.”

 The JSHS is a Tri-Service program sponsored and organized by the U.S. Army, Navy, and Air Force and administered by the Academy of Applied Science, a non-profit educational organization.
-The Army is spearheading the fifty-third year of JSHS.
-Through the Army Educational Outreach Program, it offers other STEM enrichment activities, competitions and apprenticeships designed to engage students and teachers in STEM.
+The U.S. Army is spearheading the fifty-third year of JSHS.
+Through the U.S. Army Educational Outreach Program, it offers other STEM enrichment activities, competitions and apprenticeships designed to engage students and teachers in STEM.

 At the National JSHS, research-oriented students will learn about opportunities in STEM within the DoD, academia, industry and government.
 They’ll hear from a Hand and Upper Extremity Reconstructive Surgeon at the Walter Reed National Military Medical Center, a Colonel who manages the Air Force’s basic research investments and from the Executive Director at a Graduate School of Oceanography.

 They’ll learn about additional DoD research areas and investments during a Reverse Science Fair and tours of several DoD research laboratories.
 “With the JSHS experience, students will be exposed to various STEM career opportunities and understand how their research might one day be applied,” said Miller.
-“The collaboration of the Army, Navy, Air Force and our academic partners provides some of the brightest STEM students in the country with an opportunity to meet others with similar interests and a chance to consider real-world application of their interests.
+“The collaboration of the U.S. Army, Navy, Air Force and our academic partners provides some of the brightest STEM students in the country with an opportunity to meet others with similar interests and a chance to consider real-world application of their interests.
 It benefits the students and impacts the future of our nation.”

 Recognizing the role that teachers and mentors play in the success of the students, JSHS also awards $500 to one teacher at each of the 46 regional symposia, honoring the teacher and school’s contributions to advancing student participation in research.